nazmul057/algorithms-part1-all-source-files/README.md

 percentage of blocks open (while opening the blocks one by one randomly) the system percolates (from top to bottom).
 This had to be done with time and memory constraints.

-2. **Stacks and Queues**: Implement a stack where objects can be put in, but while retrieving them, they come out randomly.
+2. **Queues**: Implement a queue where objects can be put in, but while retrieving them, they come out randomly.
 There were time and memory constraints.

-3. **Priority Queues**: Use Priority Queue data structure to find all the sets of 4 points located in a straight line efficiently.
+3. **Collinear**: Use Priority Queue data structure to find all the sets of 4 points located in a straight line efficiently.

 4. **8 Puzzle**: Solve the game of 8 Puzzle in the shortest possible moves, find out if the board given is solvable or not.

-5. **Find Nearest Point**: Given a point in a 2 dimensional space with many other points, the challenge was to find the nearest point in an efficient way and comparing with the brute force algorithm.
+5. **kdtree**: Given a point in a 2 dimensional space with many other points, the challenge was to find the nearest point in an efficient way and comparing with the brute force algorithm.